pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Enter interactive mode (default).

-      Enters the interactive mode where commands can be entered interactively and load the command history file.

-      If no options are specified on the command line, the interactive mode is entered.
-The prompt is changed to 'pywbemcli>' in the interactive mode.
+      Enter the interactive mode where pywbemcli commands can be entered interactively.
+The prompt is changed to 'pywbemcli>'.

+      Command history is supported.
+The command history is stored in a file ~/.pywbemcli_history.

       Pywbemcli may be terminated from this mode by entering <CTRL-D>, :q, :quit, :exit

-      Parameters:

-        ctx (:class:`click.Context`): The click context object.
-Created by the ``@click.pass_context`` decorator.

     Options:
       -h, --help  Show this message and exit.